chromaui/chromatic-docs/src/content/snapshot/font-loading.md

 To serve the fonts statically, you first need to put your fonts in a static directory for Storybook.
 We recommend the `../public` directory.

-Next create a stylesheet `yourfontface.css` in the directory `./storybook` directory.
-We'll use the stylesheet to specify the local path for your font in the `../public` directory.
+Next, create a `yourfontface.css` CSS inside your Storybook configuration directory (i.e., `.storybook`).
+We'll use it to reference the local path for your font in the `../public` directory.

 ```css
 /* ./storybook/yourfontface.css */